tobek/habitrello/README.md

 Next, if you run python habitrello.py, it will prompt you to walkthrough the steps to generate the OAuth tokens for Trello.
 After these are generated, they're printed out.
 You must then copy these and paste them in to keys.py in the final two spots.

 Then simply run python habitrello.py
-Ideally, you would set up a timed task such as a Cron job to run just before midnight.
+Ideally, you would set up a timed task such as a CRON job to run every 5 minutes or so.
 HabiTrello should create the board, lists, and populate them with your dailies, habits, and todos automatically for you.